10 Tips for Selling on Etsy: Avoid Common Seller Mistakes

 Selling on Etsy: Handmade Marketplace

 You can sell vintage (items over 20 years old) , Craft Supplies, or Handmade items on Etsy.
-Even some commercially manufactured items can be sold if you apply for a Manufacturing Approval.
-Many designers have to have help from Manufacturers to make their dreams come true!
+Even some commercially manufactured items can be sold if you apply for a Manufacturing Approval, but, Etsy's marketplace really caters to handmade designers.
+I have seen many start a career on Etsy, and end up on their own somewhere in the art world.
+Many small designers that start on Etsy, outgrow their shop, and have to employ others, or have help from Manufacturers to make their dreams come true!

 clothes over 20 years old